A Guide to Understanding Network Tokenization

 To combat this, network tokens help reduce risk and improve the customer experience throughout the payments process.
 Further, transactions that use network tokens can potentially qualify for higher authorization rates and lower interchange fees than those using standard provider tokens.

 Thanks to the digital-first ecommerce boom, consumers today expect fast, frictionless transactions.
-When these expectations aren’t met, or even worse, if a transaction is falsely declined due to a perceived high level of risk, it can hurt your company’s reputations as well as its revenue.
+When these expectations aren’t met, or even worse, if a transaction is falsely declined due to a perceived high level of risk, it can hurt your company’s reputation as well as its revenue.
 Contact one of our sales executives today to learn how network tokenization can fit your use case and help you begin reaping the benefits of better security, better acceptance rates, and better customer experiences.